Can exogenous ketones help you lose weight?

-To the crux of the issue: If you take exogenous ketones and get into ketosis will you lose weight?
+To the crux of the issue: If you take exogenous ketones and get into ketosis, will you lose weight?

 Not necessarily!
-Exogenous ketones do put you into ketosis—the fat burning metabolic state—but it’s your job to restrict carbohydrates and/or exercise more to create a caloric deficit so that you keep in fat burning and weight loss mode.
+Exogenous ketones do put you into ketosis—the fat burning metabolic state—but it’s your job to restrict carbohydrates and/or exercise more to create a caloric deficit so that you keep in fat-burning and weight-loss mode.

-Exogenous ketones make it easier to burn fat and lose weight as they teach your body to tap into your own fat stores —but ultimately—you have to do the work.
+They make it easier to burn fat and lose weight as they teach your body to tap into your own fat stores —but ultimately—you have to do the work.

 Exogenous ketones support weight loss by: